Structural Integration + MyoFascial Dynamics + Body Psychology

 This module covers a lot of ground but all of these pieces work together so intimately, it’s impossible to teach them separately.
 A lack of thoracic mobility, particularly extension, may be the chronic structural/functional issue of our time.
 (Tied with tight hip flexors.)
 Sometimes a symptom (of over core training and/or poor posture) and often a cause of restricted function throughout the body.
 In this body, we’ll rework our understanding of “core” to help you (and your clients) experience more dynamic, liberated, upright posture that allows for full range of motion, full breath, and dynamic stability.

-Cervical Spine and Skull (2 days)
+Cervical Spine and Upper Shoulder (2 days)

 The cervical spine is the most flexible aspect of the spine and often where people end up feeling pain and restrictions from restricted function elsewhere (such as the lower leg, hip flexors, or thoracic spine for example.)
 While cranial sutures obviously don’t have that range of motion, their freedom to move is just as important to our overall health.